asdaa/Clustering-algorithms/readme.md

+# Introduction
 This repository contains the algorithms I implemented during clustering methods course in 2017 with added tests and slight modifications.
+I also reran some of my original benchmarks on a more powerful machine.
 Some of the tests involve a random element which may cause failures in rare cases.

 The algorithms take in numeric data vectors and attempt to find clusters in the data.
 The calculated centroid locations are written to a file.
 Each data vector can be